Azure/azure-iot-sdk-csharp/e2e/LongHaul/LongHaul test results/LongHaul Report.md

 ### Telemetry sent, Reported twin and Desired twin updates

 Each edge module sends telemetry message to service, receives desired twin properties update and requests reported twin properties.
-The graph shows linear curves for all the metrics with difference in slope due to interval difference for the operations.
+The graph shows linear curves for all the metrics with difference in gradient due to interval difference for the operations.

 ![_](Moduletwin%2Ctelemetry%2CdesiredProp.png)